hollaex/hollaex-node-lib/README.md

 - `wallet` (Only available with authentication.
 Receive balance updates)
 - `deposit` (Only available with authentication.
 Receive deposit notifications)
 - `withdrawal` (Only available with authentication.
 Receive withdrawal notifications)
+- `admin` (Only available with authentication for the exchange administrator.
+Receive exchange operations such as deposits and withdrawals of all users)

 For public channels (`orderbook`, `trade`), you can subscribe to specific symbols as follows: